pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 We do not expect to make further changes to `docker.Image`.
 It will remain available for the foreseeable future, so you can continue using it if it meets your needs.
 However, we **recommend** you migrate your images to `docker_build.Image` to get the best possible support, features, and performance.
 We expect to deprecate the `docker.Image` resource in the future.

 The migration process is straightforward and detailed in the [API documentation](https://www.pulumi.com/registry/packages/docker-build/api-docs/image/).
 Docker Build provides a superset functionality over the previous
 `docker.Image` resource; thus, you can migrate existing resources without issue.
-The new Docker Build Image options will look very familiar if you are familiar with the Docker command-line tool.
+The new Docker Build Image options will look very familiar if you use the Docker command-line tool.

 {{% notes %}}